roop/roop.github.io/_posts/2016-04-28-apples-prospects-in-india.md

 optimistic.

-Firstly, iPhone sales in India were never really hampered by the inavailability of LTE (or 4G as they call it here in India).
+Firstly, iPhone sales in India were never really hampered by the unavailability of LTE (or 4G as they call it here in India).
 Anyone who can afford an iPhone in India has access to a fast broadband internet either at home or at work, probably both.
 The LTE rollout speeded up only this year here in India (earlier, only one network operator,